-Positive relations between the company's In addition to the professional development of staff members, the company plans a series of activities, to provide an opportunity for employees to socialise and to support local cultural traditions.
-Among the events organised in 2018 were celebrations of Children's Day, Mothers' Day, Father's Day, Christmas, and the traditional Mexican festivities of the Epiphany (Día de Reyes) and the Day of the Dead (Día de Muertos).
+In addition to the professional development of staff members, the company normally plans a series of activities, to provide an opportunity for employees to socialise and to support local cultural traditions, including celebrations of Children's Day, Mothers' Day, Father's Day, Christmas, and the traditional Mexican festivities of the Epiphany (Día de Reyes) and the Day of the Dead (Día de Muertos).
+Due to the restrictions on in-person gatherings in 2020, all of these activities were cancelled.